CNFUN ELECTIONS 2026: Steering Committee Member

 Her research journey has taken her from documenting the common challenges faced by children born preterm and other at-risk groups, understanding the neuropathology using MRI in longitudinal cohorts, knowledge translation and mobilization, including guidelines for the use of antenatal magnesium sulphate to prevent cerebral palsy, implementing quality improvement projects first in the NICU and recently in neonatal follow-up programs and more recently, working with parents and families of children born preterm to identify the outcomes which are important to them.

-Jehier Afifi MD BCh MSc
+Jehier Afifi MB BCh MSc

-Physician Representative (Atlantic Provinces), Canadian Neonatal Follow-Up Network Steering Committee
+Co-Director, Canadian Neonatal Follow-Up Network Neonatologist

 Dr. Jehier Afifi works as Attending Neonatologist at the IWK Health Centre in Halifax, Nova Scotia and Assistant Professor of Pediatrics at Dalhousie University since 2013.
 She is the Site Investigator for: the Canadian Neonatal Network (CNN), the Canadian Preterm Birth Network (CPTBN), the Evidence Based Practice for Improving Quality (EPIQ) and the Canadian Perinatal Follow-Up Network (CNFUN).
 She also served as the Atlantic representative of the CNFUN Steering Committee since 2016.